 Carpal tunnel and shoulder pain

-Carpal tunnel syndrome is a common diagnosis that describes a condition where the nerves that travel through the carpal tunnel are irritated.
+Carpal tunnel syndrome describes a condition where the nerves that travel through the carpal tunnel in the wrists are irritated.

-From a general anatomical standpoint, nerve pain does not travel toward the midline of your body.
-When a nerve is injured, the direct effects of the compression are thought to be found ‘downstream’ but this may not always be true.
+From an anatomical standpoint, nerve pain does not travel toward the midline of your body.
+When a nerve is injured, the direct effects of the compression are thought to be found ‘downstream,’ but this may not always be true.

-In a study of 56 patients with carpal and cubital tunnel syndromes, Hagiwara et al., those who had shoulder pain, pain or tingling with compression of the medial nerve at the wrist, and Tinel’s sign along the ulnar nerve were included in the study.
+In a study of 56 patients with carpal and cubital tunnel syndromes, those who had shoulder pain, pain or tingling with compression of the medial nerve at the wrist, and Tinel’s sign along the ulnar nerve were included in the study.

 In this group, six patients had more than 60% pain relief from a wrist splint alone, 23 patients had nerve blocks that relieved their symptoms and improved shoulder motion, while 27 needed surgery in the end.